What you should know about sexual harassment: Dubai and UAE laws

 • Pornography and offensive pictures at work

-A sexual harassment lawyer helps your case by ensuring that things progress as smoothly as possible.
+A sexual harassment lawyer helps your case by ensuring that the process progresses as smoothly as possible.
 They ensure that you are not overwhelmed by the details of filing a complaint and seeking action against the party that harassed you.
-Additionally, they help ensure that you file your claim within the proper time limit dictated by the law so that you get justice for your hurt.
+Additionally, they help ensure that you file your claim within the proper time limit dictated by the law, so that you receive justice for the harm you have suffered.

 Scroll to Top